LiuLab-Bioelectronics-Harvard/BehaveAgent/README.md

 *Autonomous AI agent for universal behavior analysis (BehaveAgent v1.0).*

 BehaveAgent automates behavior analysis from video without manual intervention, leveraging multimodal AI to generalize across species and experimental paradigms.
 It integrates LLMs, vision-language models, and visual grounding to perform tracking, temporal action detection, and behavior segmentation.
-BehaveAgent autonomously selects analysis strategies, generates code for custom analyses, and produces comprehensive reports, making behavior research scalable and interpretable.
+BehaveAgent autonomously detects behavioral tasks and paradigms, selects appropriate analysis strategies, generates code for custom analyses, and produces comprehensive reports, introducing a new way of behavior analysis.

 ## Code Avalibility
 We are finalizing the code for end users, focusing on accessibility and ease of setup.
 Stay tuned – it’s coming soon!